Skip to main content

 You can drop both Databricks identity-based roles and native Postgres password roles.

 Deleting a role is a permanent action that cannot be undone.
-You cannot delete a role that owns a database.
-The database must be deleted before deleting the role that owns the database.
+To delete a role that owns a database you must specify the role to reassign the owned objects to.
+Otherwise the database must be deleted manually before deleting the role that owns the database.

 To delete any Postgres role using the UI: